 This is a guest post by Jake Rheude.
 Jake is the Director of Marketing for Red Stag Fulfillment, an ecommerce fulfillment warehouse that was born out of ecommerce.
 He has years of experience in ecommerce and business development.
 In his free time, Jake enjoys reading about business and sharing his own experience with others.

-In this Process Street guest post, you’ll be looking at seven of these aforementioned challenges and my tips for solving them.
-Remember: Every investment in solving a problem has the potential to generate big ROI by keeping existing customers around and making it easier to attract new ones.
+In this Process Street guest post, you’ll be looking at seven online marketplace seller challenges and practical ways to solve them.
+Every investment in solving a problem can generate real ROI by keeping existing customers around and making it easier to attract new ones.

 Make your way through the following sections to get clued up: